lukashaertel/sle/FSML/readme.md

 ### Simulating a *FSM*
 * To simulate a *FSM*, go to `Run > Run Configurations...` and create a new *FSML Simulation* and fill out the *Simulation* tab.
-* If you run the configuration with `Write to console` activated, running the *Run Configruation* will open a new console window in *Eclipse* displaying the output of the simulation or pop up a message box displaying run errors like the invalid or infeasible input exceptions.
+* If you have `Write to console` selected, launching the *Run Configruation* will open a new console window in *Eclipse* displaying the output of the simulation or pop up a message box displaying run errors like the invalid or infeasible input exceptions.
 * If you select `Write to file`, the output will be written to the file specified in the ouput form field.